sillsdev/docu-pdf/README.md

 | `--headerTemplate`    | No       | HTML template for the print header.
 Please check this link for details of injecting values [Puppeteer document](https://pptr.dev/#?product=Puppeteer&show=api-pagepdfoptions)      |
 | `--footerTemplate`    | No       | HTML template for the print footer.
 Please check this link for details of injecting values [Puppeteer document](https://pptr.dev/#?product=Puppeteer&show=api-pagepdfoptions)      |
 |                       |          |                                                                                                                                                                                    |

-## 🎉 Thanks from the upstream mr-pdf:

-This repo's code is coming from <https://github.com/KohheePeace/docusaurus-pdf>.

-Thanks for awesome code made by [@maxarndt](https://github.com/maxarndt) and [@aloisklink](https://github.com/aloisklink).

-[@bojl](https://github.com/bojl) approach to make TOC was awesome and breakthrough.